 But how do families go about paying for college?
 With the cost of college rising faster than inflation, it is important to begin the planning process early.
 According to the 2016 Sallie Mae report, “How America Pays for College,” scholarships and grants paid 34 percent of college costs, loans to both the student and their parents made up 20 percent, but the remaining 46 percent came from family income and savings.

 Even for wealthier families, covering the exceptionally high cost of higher education can seem daunting, particularly if you have more than one kid bound for college.
-That’s why it is important to involve the entire family in college planning—and act early.
+That’s why it is important to involve the entire family in college planning-and act early, whether it be looking at investment options via SoFi or considering longer-term saving goals.

 It is also a good idea to include all family members who will contribute to college savings in the process.
 This may include aunts, uncles, grandparents-and yes, even the kids.
 When they are old enough to grasp the concept, involve your children in the conversation.
 If they’re expected to contribute toward college expenses, a good time to talk with them may be when they’re in high school and beginning to think about college.